nameisntimportant/transport_catalog/README.md

 ```
 Request to add a stop to the database.
 Keys:
  - *"name"* - string, the name of the stop
- - *"latitude"* - a real number from -90 to 90, latitude of the stop in GPS-coordinates.
+ - *"latitude"* - a real number from -90 to 90, latitude of the stop in GPS-coordinates
- - *"longitude"* - a real number from -180 to 180, longitude of the stop in GPS-coordinates.
+ - *"longitude"* - a real number from -180 to 180, longitude of the stop in GPS-coordinates
  - *"road_distances"* - map of the path along the road from this stop to neighboring ones.
-Key - string, neighbor station name, value - a non-negative integer, distance in meters.
-By default, the distance from stopA to stopB is assumed to be equal to the distance from stopB to stopA, unless the distance from stopB to stopA is explicitly specified when adding stopB.
+Key - string, neighbor station name, value - a nonnegative integer, distance in meters.
+By default, the distance from stopA to stopB is assumed to be equal to the distance from stopB to stopA, unless the distance from stopB to stopA is explicitly specified when adding stopB
 #### Bus
 ```
 {